Skip to main content

 See Webhooks Reference for all event types and examples.

-You can issue full or partial refunds via:
+You can issue full refunds via the API:

 Summary